 - Getting longhaired dogs a short summer cut is helpful against the heat but keep in mind dogs can also sunburn; apply a pet-safe sunscreen to their nose and ears every 30 minutes or limit their sun exposure.

-- Make sure to rinse them when you get home; saltwater can damage their coats and give them an upset stomach if ingested.
+- Make sure to rinse them when you get home; saltwater can damage their coats and it can take a while to improve your dog’s coat once it’s damaged.

 - Having a first aid kit handy is always a good idea.
 Some items to include in it: